nclarius/kwin-application-switcher/README.md

 Development was sponsored by user [RedBearAK](https://github.com/RedBearAK).

-If you like this project, you can make me happy with a review in the [store](https://store.kde.org/p/1619690).
+If you like this project, you can make me happy with a review in the [app store](https://store.kde.org/p/1619690).